Dwarf Norway Spruce

 A small, densely mounded garden shrub that's very unlike the species, forming a neat compact, dark green, evergreen ball, wider than tall; adaptable and hardy, makes a wonderful addition for year-round form and texture in the garden composition

-Dwarf Norway Spruce has bluish-green foliage which emerges light green in spring.
+Dwarf Norway Spruce is a dwarf conifer which is primarily valued in the garden for its ornamental globe-shaped form.
+It has bluish-green evergreen foliage which emerges light green in spring.
 The needles remain bluish-green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Dwarf Norway Spruce is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.